Katsutami7moto/count-bitly-links/README.md

-# Bitly url shorterer
+# Bitly URL shortener

-Console utility for shortening web links using [bit.ly](https://[bit.ly) service and counting clicks on shortened links.
+Console utility for shortening web links using [bit.ly](https://bit.ly) service and counting clicks on shortened links.

 ### How to install